 - Another impact could be winter flood events.
 Flood stage on Pend Oreille is set at 2063.5 feet which is only a foot and a half above the summer pool.
-Rains on snow events are common winter occurances in this area and in the past these events have increased lake water levels up in the 1.5 foot range.
+Rains on snow events are common winter occurrences in this area and in the past these events have increased lake water levels up in the 1.5 foot range.

 - Holding the lake at 2062 feet high through the winter would require drawing it down in the early spring to manage spring runoff for flood control.
 For flood prevention, the lake needs to reach 2056′ by April 1.

 Army Corps is currently modeling drafting water from Lake Pend Oreille in the late summer in attempt to cool downstream water temperatures to benefit bull trout as part of the Kalispel MOA.
 This practice could have impacts to the lake levels in September or possibly even earlier into August.
 On June 24, 2014 the Corps spoke about the Pend Oreille River modeling at the Lakes Commission meeting.
 Please click here to view their presentation.
 The modeling showed that manipulations in flows could have impact on downstream temperatures, but the future application of this has not been discussed.

 To learn more about Pend Oreille lake levels and the Kalispel MOA please visit our “Issues” page.